programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 This file came from the [examples folder at three.js](https://github.com/mrdoob/three.js/tree/master/examples); it is a cascading style sheet file.
 Save the main.css file and then you can close it.

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-11.png" alt="A screenshot of the VSC editor with the director structure of the myscene folder." caption="Figure 11.
 The directory structure can be seen in the left hand panel of the VSC editor.
 The index.html file contents are shown in the main panel.
 A VSC terminal is open and shown in the bottom panel." %}

-If you want to understand the basic components of a website, [w3schools](https://www.w3schools.com/howto/howto_make_a_website.asp) has a guide, as well as tutorials on HTML, CSS and JavaScript.

 In VSC, Terminal > New Terminal will give you a terminal.
 Make sure that the command line of your terminal/shell indicates that you are in the myscene folder (...myscene %).
 You can use the terminal command